pH-7/Nav-Doc-Script-V2/README.md

 ## Description

-pH7 Nav Doc is a little and very simple script using simple PHP functions lets you easily **create beautiful multilingual documentation for your software** and It lets you add some documentation files very easily.
+pH7 Nav Doc is a simple and fast script using simple PHP functions that lets you easily **create beautiful multilingual documentation for your software** and lets you add documentation files very easily.

 - It supports multilingual URL and highly optimized for SEO.